Ajatt-Tools/mpvacious/README.md

 ### Key bindings

-The user may change some key bindings, though this step is not necessary.
+The user may change some global key bindings, though this step is not necessary.
 See [Usage](#usage) for the explanation of what they do.

 | OS        | Config location                                    |